Mouaid-Alim/LivTransplantEvolution/README.md

 The goal of `LivTransplantEvolution` is to be an analysis tool for clinicians using the SRTR database and conducting research on Liver transplantation who might not have the greatest familiarity with technical analysis and computation.
-What it will do take the Raw Liver transplantation patient data from the stathiist_liin data file from the SRTR database.
+What it will do, is take the Raw Liver transplantation patient data from the stathiist_liin data file from the SRTR database.
 It will clean this data, to only keep the relevant biomarkers to calculate the various MELD scores.
 It will analyze the